dungeonCrawlerInc/dungeonCrawler/README.md

     Have character names text file be a resource so it doesn't get created on user's desktop Need to create arraylist of images at each location in order that they should be painted.

+Tasking [Small tasks that can be accomplished in an appropiate amount of time]:
+    Greg
+        Epic Crawl developement environment VM
+        Fill feature in Level Editor
+        Change "Increase Brush Size" button to an editable field

 Development:

     Eclipse Java EE IDE for Web Developers.